 You’ll need some double sided sticky tape.
 All you have to do is put the tape on the bottom of the pick and then stick it to your finger leaving your thumb to rest on top in the normal way.

-Alternatively you can try Monster sticky pads which work the same way as the tape only they will be more convenient to use.
+Alternatively you can try Monster sticky pads which work the same way as the tape only less sticky and more “grippy”, are made from silicone and much more convenient to use.

 Use Non-Slip Picks